He Mo‘olelo no Kapa‘ahu/ Story of Kapa‘ahu (1996)

 Kalaupapa Is Us: The Kalaupapa Community in 2002-2005

-Kalaupapa Is Us describes life in the Kalaupapa Settlement for Hansenʻs disease patients, a community divided among three groups—the patients, the Hawaiʻi Department of Health workers who serve them, and the National Park Service staff who care for the area.
+Describes life in the Kalaupapa Settlement for Hansenʻs disease patients, a community divided among three groups—the patients, the Hawaiʻi Department of Health workers who serve them, and the National Park Service staff who care for the area.

 The authors went to Kalaupapa in 2001 to study the tiny community of Kalaupapa, sited on a peninsula that juts out from the base of the cliff that forms the north shore of Molokaʻi Island, Hawaiʻi.
 Read more>